 Fuse And Relay Check

-Although belts and wiring are obvious culprits, don’t overlook fuses and relays—check the alternator fuse for continuity and the charging-system relays for proper operation to rule out electrical interruptions.
-You’ll test the alternator fuse with a multimeter; lack of continuity confirms the need for fuse replacement to restore the charging circuit.
-For relay testing, swap a known-good relay or use a bench tester to verify coil resistance and contact switching under load.
-If relays click but fail to pass current, they’re intermittent and must be replaced.
-Document readings and compare to specifications to avoid chasing symptoms.
-These quick checks free you from unnecessary part swaps and focus troubleshooting on the true source of charging failure.
+Test the alternator fuse with a multimeter.
+Lack of continuity means you need to replace the fuse to restore the charging circuit.
+For relay testing, swap in a known-good relay or use a bench tester to check coil resistance and contact switching under load.
+If relays click but fail to pass current, they are intermittent and must be replaced.
+Document your readings and compare them to specifications.
+These quick checks keep you from swapping parts you do not need and focus troubleshooting on the real source of charging failure.

 Wiring And Terminal Inspection